wsxwsx543/CSC420-Project/README.md

 See the report for a comprehensive discussion of our experiments with VGG BA SMALL network.
 Below are some other experiments that we conducted.

 ### ShuffleNet experiments
-All experiments related to ShuffleNet are stored in the branch ```543```.
 The main file that trains and validates the model is called ```shuffle_net.ipynb```.
 This file loads data from folders, and the version pushed to the branch experiments with the CK+ dataset.
 If you want to run the file with FER2013, please follow the guide in the section ```FER2013 dataset preparation``` on where the dataset is stored as image folders.

 ### SqueezeNet experiments
 All experiments related to SqueezeNet are stored in the master branch.
 The main file that trains and validates the model is called ```csc420 squeezenet.ipynb```.
 If you would like to play with the model that achieved 97% accuracy on both the training and validation set for the CK+ dataset: